-To find out more about the methodology we used check our open-access Amsterdam on Foot thesis HERE
+To find out more about the methodology we used check our open-access paper HERE

 How walkable is your city?